juxt/yada/dev/resources/user-manual.md

 invocation.

-For years, the same RPC-centered approach has been copied by web frameworks in most other languages, old and new (Python, Ruby, Go, Clojure...).
-It has survived because it is so flexible, as most low-level programming models are.
+For years, the same RPC-centered approach has been copied by web frameworks in many languages, old and new (Python, Ruby, Go, Clojure...).
+It has survived because it's so flexible, as many low-level programming models are.

 But there are significant downsides to this model too.
-HTTP is a big specification, and it is unreasonable to expect developers to have the time to implement all the relevant pieces of it.
+HTTP is a big specification, and it's unreasonable to expect developers to have the time to implement all the relevant pieces of it.
 What's more, many developers tend to implement much the same code over and over again, for each and every 'operation' they write.